andr6/Banzai/README.md

 * `localhost`

 ## Docker Network Setup
+Docker Containers must be within the same network to be able to talk to each other.
+When Docker spins up containers, it assigns each container to the default bridge network.
+Due to the AppSec Pipeline setup, some services within the pipeline connect to a different default bridge network.
+For example, the StackStorm container will be on a different network, so you must manually connect it to the main `banzaireal_default` bridge network.

 Connect containers to the same Docker bridge network
 * sudo docker network connect [default_bridge_name] [container_name]